 Since moving to Canada in 1998 he has carved out a career as a theatre actor, producer, director and writer.
 He has worked across Canada and taken his shows on tour into the USA.

 Webb is available as an acting coach to work on your audition monologue, or more generally fine-tuning and honing your onstage craft.
-Take advantage of his experience and training in a relaxed, informal, but focused setting.

 - Webb will guide you to explore the text and yourself a little deeper; to push yourself towards being a well-rounded actor; to take you to the next level.